 In the cohort-based model, participants undertake an interactive online training followed by work in teams to develop funding proposals to support improved pathways for the trade of animals and animal products.
 ProgRESSVet East Africa has trained more than 70 participants in Kenya and Uganda.

-ProgRESSVet-Vietnam is an educational initiative focused on the control and prevention of African swine fever (ASF), developed for the veterinary services of Vietnam with funding from the Swine Health Information Center.
+ProgRESSVet Southeast Asia is an educational initiative focused on the control and prevention of African Swine Fever (ASF), developed for the veterinary services for both Vietnam and the Philippines.
+Both programs are focused on mitigating the impacts of ASF and other components of disease control.